 Discrimination, Harassment & Sexual Misconduct

-The University of Saint Francis is committed to fostering a safe and supportive environment conducive to academic achievements and healthy personal development.
+The University of Saint Francis is committed to fostering a safe and supportive environment conducive to academic achievements and healthy interpersonal interaction.
 Discrimination, harassment and sexual misconduct on the part of a member of the USF community is clearly inconsistent with these purposes, and can be a violation of state and federal law.

 Sexual assault and misconduct may take many forms, including but not limited to: